UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

 ### SSH Keys
 #### Why Use SSH Keys?

 The Bastion Host uses two-factor authentication and will, by default, prompt you for a password and 2nd factor when you attempt to log in.
 As an alternative, you can use PKI (Public Key Authentication).
 This means you will not have to provide a password or Duo-authenticate for any future sessions.
-In brief, you will need to create an SSH Key on your local workstation and copy the public key to the ```~/.ssh/authorized_keys``` file in your HPC account on the bastion host.
+In brief, you will need to create an SSH Key on your local workstation and copy the public key to the `~/.ssh/authorized_keys` file in your HPC account on the bastion host.
 More detailed explanation & instructions below.

 #### Setting Up SSH Keys On Linux/Mac

 The proper use of SSH keys involves creating a public/private keypair, and configuring a couple of files on each system.

-Both Source and Destination systems need a directory in you ```home``` called ```.ssh```.
+Both Source and Destination systems need a directory in your `home` called `.ssh`.
 This is a hidden folder that will store the keypair and configuration files.
 Note that you will need to enter your password to access the system until this process is complete and all files are set up correctly.

 !!! danger "Important Note on Account Security"
     Do not store a backup of these keys on **any** other system!
 If you lose the keys, you will still be access the HPC using your UA password.
 If a third party obtains your SSH key, they will gain access to your account.